05/08/2017 0 Comments

 Heartworm disease is easily preventable but expensive to treat.
 With the emergence of mosquitos in the spring and summer, it is important to consider prevention for your pet.

-We at Brimley-Lawrence Animal Clinic can provide heartworm preventative pills and topical liquids that are given once a month to your pet.
-Our professional team also offers testing for heartworm for your dog and cat at our veterinary clinic in Toronto.
+At Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital, we can provide heartworm preventative pills and topical liquids that are given once a month to your pet.
+Our professional teams also offer testing for heartworm for your dog and cat at our veterinary clinics in Toronto.

-Since 1993, our animal clinic has been dedicated to providing quality care for your pet.
+Since 1993, our animal clinics have been dedicated to providing quality care for your pet.
 We serve Toronto and the Greater Toronto Area such as Ajax, Markham and Scarborough.
 For more information call us at 416-266-9380.
 Come in anytime to get your furry friend tested, there is no need for you to book an appointment.